nathan-barry/nathan.rs/content/posts/this-mountain-we-climb.md

 <p style="white-space: pre-line">
 Up we should go, a noble direction.
 Yet why do so many, rebel in rejection
-Up is worthwhile on this mountain we climb, at the apex, you’ll find all that’s sublime.
+Up is worthwhile, this mountain we climb, at the apex is all that’s sublime.
 </p>

 <p style="white-space: pre-line">
-Choose anything else and you will regret not putting in the work and how upset you’ll find yourself years down the line when fate and destiny don’t align.
+Choose anything else and you will regret not doing the work and how upset you’ll find yourself years down the line when fate and destiny don’t align.
 </p>